 Selling a business is stressful.
 The last thing you want is to bring on board someone that lacks the skills and resources to sell your business.
 Making sure the business brokers San Diego are qualified is the most important thing you should do.
-The broker you hire must be certified and should be a member of the International Business Brokers Association.

 You need to start by making sure the business broker has been in business for no less than 5 years and has sold at least two businesses in the last year.
 Second, you have to make sure he has sold businesses that are of the same size as yours.
 Has he worked in your industry?
 How long does his business listings stay on before concluding the sale?
 How many site listings does the broker represent?
 Answers to these questions will give you a rough idea of what to expect from the broker.